oplS17projects/SchemeDefender/README.md

 ## Schedule

 ### First Milestone (Sun Apr 9)
-We intend to have the basic foundation of our project running:
+We had the basic foundation of our project running:
 - Getting our Images/Sprite to Display properly
 - Keyboard inputs/movement for the Images/Sprite
 From this implementation we're able to build upon it even further.